 Medium potatoes can weigh between 5 and 10 ounces or 140 to 280 grams.
 This includes the skin, not after it has been peeled.

-The specific weight of the potato will vary depending on the exact size of the potato and the conditions in which it was grown.
-Remember that we mentioned above how the moisture content of the soil affects the density of the potato.
+The specific weight of the potato will vary depending on its exact size and the conditions in which it was grown.

-The variety of the potato can also have an effect on the weight of it.
-Certain varieties of potatoes are much more dense and have higher water content than others.
+The variety of the potato can also affect its weight.
+Certain varieties of potatoes are much denser and have higher water content than others.

-For example, Ratte potatoes, an heirloom variety, are one of the densest varieties of potato that you can get.
-On the other hand, russet potatoes are one of the lightest and driest varieties that you will find.
+For example, ratte potatoes, an heirloom variety, are among the densest varieties of potatoes.
+On the other hand, russet potatoes are among the lightest and driest varieties.

-You could have one of each of these types of potatoes that are the same size and they will have vastly different weights due to the differences in their genetics and water content.
+You could have one of each of these types of potatoes that is the same size, but they would have vastly different weights due to the differences in their genetics and water content.

 What Is Classified As A Medium Potato?

-Now that we know the general weight range of a medium potato, you might be wondering how you classify a medium potato.
-This is a particularly important skill to have if you don’t have many other potatoes around to use as a reference for your potatoes.
+Now that we know the general weight range of a medium potato, you might wonder how you classify it.

 If a potato meets the size requirements to be generally classified as a medium potato, it should fit comfortably in the palm of your hand.

-This means that you should be able to hold the individual potato in the palm of your hand without having to properly grip it with your fingers in order to keep it in place.
+This means that you should be able to hold the individual potato in the palm of your hand without properly gripping it with your fingers to keep it in place.

 If you have to stretch or tense your fingers in order to grip the potato and keep it in your hand, it is more likely to be classified as a large potato.